 During an evacuation in the waning days of the Korean War, three American soldiers retrieve an enemy airman and take him prisoner aboard the civilian ship returning them to their lines. ...
 See full summary »

 Suave Mexican cattleman Alvarez Kelly has little interest in the Civil War except to make some money.
 But after a long drive to deliver cattle to the Unionists he finds himself kidnapped by...
 See full summary »

 Submarine commander Ken White is forced to suddenly submerge, leaving his captain and another crew member to die outside the sub during WW II.
 Subsequent years of meaningless navy ground ...
 See full summary »

-A former American citizen, now living in Sweden, is blackmailed into spying for the Allies during World War II.
-Reluctant at first, his relationship with a beautiful German agent causes him to realize how important his work is.
-When he learns that his German friends have been/are being found out, he puts his own life in danger to go back inside Nazi Germany to finish his work and try to save his friends.
+An American oil company executive of Swedish descent, now living in Sweden, is blackmailed into spying for the Allies during World War II.
+At first resentful, his relationship with a beautiful German Allied agent causes him to realize how vital his work is.
+When he learns that his anti-Nazi German associates are under suspicion from the Gestapo, he risks his own life to go back inside Nazi Germany to finish his work and try to save his friends.
 It's an exciting story with great characters, filmed partly in the locations where the story took place.
 Written by

 Was this review helpful to you?